first published Mar 2012, revisions on-going (mostly when the spirit moves me!)

 Like any Lock, the Lock Cylinder should be lubricated and as free as possible to turn with the IGN Key so that it does not contribute any significant friction or counterforce to the turning of the Key (the gorilla return spring in the Start position does enough of that already!).
 I use and recommend Tri-Flow for this.

 In the Volvoniacs (German) Vintage Volvo Forum, I have also seen the advice of saturating the Lock Cylinder of your Ignition Switch with a sprayed-in lube whose name I won’t mention, but which rimes with “I gotta pee (40)” and which even comes in a spraycan in the Swedish colors, until it runs out the bottom…this advice and technique has about as much value as finding a nickel…it may feel pretty good, but has little value beyond that.
-This is because this technique only lubricates the mechanical Lock Cylinder front part of the Ignition Switch Assembly (and only temporarily at that), and that is OK I suppose, but it does not address the major contributor of counter-torque against the turning of the key into the Start Position … because, the actual electrical part of the switch is a separate, semi-sealed part behind it, which would not be getting any of the material sprayed into the lock cylinder anyway!
+This is because this technique only lubricates the mechanical Lock Cylinder front part of the Ignition Switch Assembly (and only short-term temporarily at that), and that is OK I suppose, but it does not address the major contributor of counter-torque against the turning of the key into the Start Position … because, the actual electrical part of the switch is a separate, semi-sealed part behind it, which would not be getting any of the material sprayed into the Lock Cylinder anyway, and that is where the Gorilla Spring is located which the Ign Key must be turned against!
 Finally …lubricating a spring will never change its spring constant, so lubing the spring would not decrease the counter-torque it applies!

-Bottom Line: Short of replacing the gorilla spring, the only real solution strategy is changing the rules and cheating…installing a Start Switch Upgrade and not even using the Start Position after that!
+Bottom Line: Short of replacing the Gorilla Spring (that would be incredibly involved and prohibitively difficult, believe me!), the only real solution strategy is changing the rules and "cheating"…installing a Start Switch Upgrade and not even using the Start Position after that!
 Tricky huh?

-If you are interested in disassembly of these components, look here: http://www.youtube.com/watch?v=vStZoVUQIWk&list=UUWjGjlKYRCG8tLhuMIUHziA&index=3&feature=plcp
+If you are interested in disassembly of these components, look at this series of videos: http://www.youtube.com/watch?v=vStZoVUQIWk&list=UUWjGjlKYRCG8tLhuMIUHziA&index=3&feature=plcp

-..the poster uses non-standard terminology, and he rather breezes over the gorilla return spring (I wonder if he even realizes what it is), but one can see the switch is a quality constructed component
+..the video poster uses non-standard terminology, and he rather breezes over the Gorilla Return Spring (I wonder if he even realizes what it is), but one can see good detail of the Ignition Switch, a quality constructed component.

 Review of Ignition System and Troubleshooting Notes: 7 07 R. Kwas